bepolytech/ULBDiscordBot/README.md

 ## 🏃🏼 Run

 ### Run without docker
+> preferably with Linux
 ```bash
 source .venv/bin/activate
 python3 main.py
 ```

 ### Run with docker
+Make sure you have the [Docker Engine installed](https://docs.docker.com/engine/install/).
 You can either run with docker directly, or with docker-compose.

 #### docker